 Compliance risk management is the process of identifying, assessing, and monitoring the risks to your enterprise’s compliance with regulations and industry standards.
 This includes all the internal controls you put in place to assure that your business complies with those obligations, and monitoring those controls to confirm they’re effective on an ongoing basis.

 A compliance risk management program documents the potential losses and liability your organization could face for non-compliance, including legal penalties, fines, business loss, and reputational loss; and then implements necessary remediation steps to keep those risks at acceptable levels.

 Compliance risk management is a subset of enterprise risk management (ERM).
-That is, ERM tries to address all possible risks that might disrupt your enterprise.
+ERM tries to address all possible risks that might disrupt your enterprise.
 Compliance failures are one such risk, but they are only one.
-Businesses also face many other risks that have nothing to do with compliance obligations.
+Businesses also face many other threats that have nothing to do with compliance obligations.

 Potential Risks of Non-Compliance

 What happens if your business violates its compliance obligations?
 Such failures can bring monetary penalties, painfully high investigation costs, and in the most egregious cases, prison time for executives involved in wrongdoing.
 Depending on your industry, you could suffer a few different consequences.

 Most state and federal laws and regulations include monetary penalties for compliance failures.
 Moreover, a company under investigation by regulators will need to pay lawyers, auditors, investigators, and other advisers as it works with the regulators to resolve the issue.
 Those investigation costs can often be several times larger than the actual monetary fine that might result in the end.

 Compliance failures – say, faulty consumer safety practices, wage and hour abuses, or accounting fraud – often end up in the news.
 The damage to a company’s corporate reputation can be quick and severe and ruin years of carefully cultivated brand building.